 • Relmapirazin

-On treatment day, participants will have a transdermal sensor placed on their chest in the area between the shoulders (including the pectoralis and sternum area), and the MediBeacon Transdermal GFR Measurement System will be initiated to collect background fluorescence.
-After collection of background fluorescence, participants will then receive a single dose of MB-102.
+On treatment day, participants had a transdermal sensor placed on their upper chest, and the MediBeacon Transdermal GFR Measurement System was initiated to collect background fluorescence.
+After collection of background fluorescence, participants received a single dose of MB-102.

 What is the study measuring?